gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Azure has several options to authenticate against an AKS cluster depending on the Kubernetes cluster version and whether the Azure Active Directory integration is enabled or not.

-The user experience for the Azure Auto Discovery configuration depends heavily on the cluster access configuration(s) but do not require any particular configuration option.
-Instead, the agents will extract the required information from the cluster config returned by [`Microsoft.ContainerService/managedClusters`][listclustersaks] and adapt the authorization method accordingly.
+The Kubernetes Service will adapt the login method based on the authentication configuration of the cluster.
+This data is available in the cluster config returned by [`Microsoft.ContainerService/managedClusters`][listclustersaks] and the Kubernetes Service adapt the authorization method accordingly.

 #### With AD integration enabled